16 Jun Five Keys To Starting Your Own Business | Key #4: Selling & Marketing

 Key #4 is about Sales and Marketing – the sexy stuff 😉

-I was at conference recently, and one of the speakers said “business owners who don’t like to sell, have skinny children.”
+I was at a conference, and one of the speakers said “business owners who don’t like to sell, have skinny children.”

-No matter how good your product or service, you need sales and marketing skills and systems to get your message to your prospects so that they can buy from you.
+No matter how good your product or service, you need sales and marketing skills and systems to get your message to your prospects so that they can buy from you after starting your own business.

-Today, with minimal spend (but not necessarily minimal effort) , we are able to create a website, get our businesses listed on Google Places, use search engine optimisation (SEO) methods that helps Google, Yahoo and ultimately potential clients find us.
+Today, with minimal spend (but not necessarily minimal effort), we are able to create a website, get our businesses listed on Google Places, use search engine optimisation (SEO) methods that help Google, Yahoo and ultimately potential clients find us.

 We can create social media profiles on Twitter, Facebook, LinkedIn so that we can communicate directly with our community and if we like, for just a few dollars a day, we can advertise on these platforms too.